a4000/OceanOmics-amplicon-nextflow/README.md

 nextflow run main.nf
 ```

-The first time you run the pipeline on your system will be slow because the docker image will need to be build.
+The first time you run the pipeline on your system will be slow because the docker image will need to be built.
 The docker image will only need to be built once on your system.